chipsalliance/Caliptra/doc/Caliptra.md

 # High level architecture

-The following figure shows the basic high-level blocks of the Caliptra RoT for Measurement (RTM) subsystem.
+The following figure shows the basic high-level blocks of the Caliptra subsystem.

 *Figure 2: Caliptra high level blocks*